JGCRI/pygcam/pygcam/docs/source/windows.rst

-Using pygcam under Microsoft Windows
+Using pygcam under Windows
 ====================================

+The ``pygcam`` package was developed on Unix-like systems (Mac OS, Linux) and subsequently ported to Microsoft Windows.
+This page provides Windows-specific information.

 Enable symbolic links
 ----------------------